strvcom/dbt-workshop/chapters/02/data_sources.md

    description: [Describe source table]
    tables:
      - name: table_test # name by which we reference it, can be the same as in db or different
-       identifier: profiles # name in the db
+       identifier: profiles # optional if name in the db is not same as above

  ```